 However, Fassbender casts the most substantial impression in the third act when Jobs is unveiling the iMac G3.
 In this act, Fassbender’s previous viciousness is now replaced with a deep seeded regret and sense of potent woundedness.
 These moments are best showcased in a scene when Jobs is trying to calm himself down by going through a speech for his product launch.
 However, he keeps seeing momentary flashes of his daughter when she was five years old.
 Here Fassbender plays Jobs like someone who is burdened by his actions, despite the success he has achieved.

 Additionally, Fassbender in this acts has a great calm casualness which was an enduring characteristic of Steve Jobs when presenting Apple’s new products.
-The previously mentioned isolated scene brings to light an interesting criticism that had been levelled at the picture, which film critic Josh Larsen articulated in his review when he stated that the film is “A screenplay in a movie’s clothing, Steve Jobs is undeniably an Aaron Sorkin film.”
+The previously mentioned isolated scene brings to light an interesting criticism that had been leveled at the picture, which film critic Josh Larsen articulated in his review when he stated that the film is “A screenplay in a movie’s clothing, Steve Jobs is undeniably an Aaron Sorkin film.”

 Undoubtedly, Steve Jobs could have contained more sequences that are indicative of Danny Boyle’s directorial style.
 However, the film has enough cinematic flourishes that prevent it from being stagey.
 Boyle showcases sweeping audience shots that at once feel realistic in showing the enthusiasm of the waiting crowd and, on the other hand, they feel like lucid visual representations of Jobs’ mindset.
 In fact, the strongest cinematic moments of Steve Jobs is when it is working in this latter framework, which is illustrating ideas within Jobs’ mindscape.